sansi95/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

 There are grey boxes because the style of the p tag is assigned a background-background-color of #b3b3b3 on line 41.
-You could edit this in either the javascript or the css by changing the back color.
+You could edit this in either the javascript or the css by changing the color.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**